 Why should I send a follow-up email after an interview?

 Sending a follow-up email shows professionalism and keeps you top of mind for the recruiter.
 According to a survey by Robert Half, 80% of hiring managers say they find follow-up emails helpful when making decisions.
-Email follow-ups are also more effective than LinkedIn messages, as recruiters are more likely to check their inbox for professional communication.
+To put it short, recruiters appreciate candidates who take the time to follow up after an interview.

 A well-timed, personalized follow-up can also increase your chances of a response, as recruiters appreciate candidates who show continued interest and initiative.